sailpoint-oss/golang-sdk/api_v2025/docs/Methods/TaskManagementAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    xSailPointExperimental := true # string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") offset := 0 # int32 | Offset into the full result set.
+    xSailPointExperimental := `true` // string | Use this header to enable this experimental API. (default to "true") # string | Use this header to enable this experimental API. (default to "true") offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 # int32 | Max number of results to return.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	r, err := apiClient..TaskManagementAPI.GetPendingTaskHeaders(context.Background()).XSailPointExperimental(xSailPointExperimental).Offset(offset).Limit(limit).Count(count).Execute()
+  r, err := apiClient.V2025.TaskManagementAPI.GetPendingTaskHeaders(context.Background()).XSailPointExperimental(xSailPointExperimental).Execute()
+	//r, err := apiClient.V2025.TaskManagementAPI.GetPendingTaskHeaders(context.Background()).XSailPointExperimental(xSailPointExperimental).Offset(offset).Limit(limit).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `TaskManagementAPI.GetPendingTaskHeaders``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)